Edinburgh Vaults: Paranormal reports

 The television show Ghost Adventures investigated the vaults and claimed to have numerous encounters with spirits there.

 In 2003, the television show Most Haunted also investigated the vaults, claiming spirits were there.
 Season 3, Episode 3.
 Most Haunted returned to the vaults for their Most Haunted Live for Halloween 2006.

 In 2009, a BBC TV production team filming a one-off TV special featuring Joe Swash recorded unexplained voices in the vaults during an overnight sleepover by Swash.
 Swash was the only person in the vaults and did not hear the voices himself at the time of recording, despite the sounds being audible on his own microphone.
 The voices continued to be heard on the recording for some 20 minutes before abruptly ceasing after what appears to be the sound of children yelling.
 BBC sound engineers initially thought the sounds may be explained by voices drifting into the tunnels from nightclubs nearby, but the actual source was not identified.
 The recordings were broadcast as part of the finished program Joe Swash Believes in Ghosts on BBC Three in January 2010.

+So far, there are no possible causes, explanations, or reliable sources confirming that these incidents were indeed supernatural.

 In popular culture

 In August 2023, a play about the Vaults premiered at the Edinburgh Fringe Festival.
-"Brief Candle", written by Edinburgh based playwright David R. Ford, tells the story of the Great Fire of Edinburgh from the point of view of a teenage resident of the Vaults.
+"Brief Candle", written by Edinburgh-based playwright David R. Ford, tells the story of the Great Fire of Edinburgh from the point of view of a teenage resident of the Vaults.